Located along the Pacific coastline lies Orange County, which contains 34 incorporated cities.

-Orange County, while widely regarded as a sprawling suburb, is actually the second most densely populated county in the state of California, second to San Francisco County.
+Orange County, while widely regarded as a sprawling suburb, is actually the second most densely populated county in the state of California.
 With a population of 3,175,692, it is actually the sixth most populous county in the United States.
 Social scientists often distinguish between Northern Orange County and Southern Orange County, due to differences in culture, demographics, and economic outlook.

-Northern Orange County has a denser, younger, less financially well off population, with a higher concentration of Latino immigrants, and is in some ways similar culturally to Los Angeles County.
+Northern Orange County has a denser, younger, less financially well-off population, with a higher concentration of Latino immigrants.
 To the south, however, Orange County rapidly becomes more affluent, white, suburban, and conservative.
 Residents of this enormous county often refer to themselves as “Orange Countians.”

 Overall, though, in terms of demographics, Orange County is fairly homogeneous.
 71.5% of the population is white, though Mexican and Asian Americans are decently represented as well.
 Orange County is also relatively affluent.
 The median income for a household in Orange County is $85,398.

 Sober Living Homes Orange County, California